dkalowsk/drafts/linter_unification.md

 ### Structured Comments

-Most tools provides some form of a structured comment mechanism to conduct inline external tooling control.
+Most tools provide some form of a structured comment mechanism to conduct inline external tooling control.
 The comment format is a collection of ad-hoc tooling dependent notations placed within a comment block for the code.
 For example, clang-tidy uses a `// NOLINT` to disable all possible processing on a